 The State Water Board develops statewide policy and regulations for water quality control and allocates water rights.
-The Regional Water Boards provide local implementation of policy and regulations, develop long-range plans for their areas, issue waste discharge permits (including water recycling permits) and take enforcement actions against violators.
+The Regional Water Boards provide local implementation of policy and regulations, develop long-range plans for their areas, issue waste discharge permits and take enforcement actions against violators.
 The State Water Board establishes general policies governing the permitting of recycled water projects consistent with its role of protecting water quality and sustaining water supplies.
 The State Water Board exercises general oversight over recycled water projects, including review of Regional Water Board permitting practices, and leads the effort to meet the State Water Board's recycled water use goals.
 Since July 1, 2014, when the California Department of Public Health Drinking Water Program was transferred to the State Water Board, the State Water Board has been charged with the development and adoption of uniform water recycling criteria appropriate for specific uses of recycled water.
-The State Water Board also is charged with the responsibility to enforce the Clean Water and the Safe
+The State Water Board also is charged with the responsibility to enforce the Clean Water and the Safe Drinking Water Acts, thus requiring the melding of state and federal processes together3.